lisphilar/covid19-sir/docs/markdown/LOADING.md

 # Data loading (To Be Released)

+The first step of CovsirPhy analysis is data laoding.
+In this chapter, we will confirm the way to load the following two type of datasets using `DataLoader` class.

+- recommented datasets: open datasets recommended by CovsirPhy community
+- local datasets: opened/closed datasets you have in your local environment

+Note:
-From version 2.22.0, `DataLoader` will support to use local CSV files and `pandas.DataFrame`.
+From version 2.22.0, `DataLoader` will support local CSV files and `pandas.DataFrame` as local datasets.
 (We can try this new feature with the latest development version.)
-Workflow of CovsirPhy analysis will be as follows.

-Here, how to "prepare datasets" (the first step of CovsirPhy workflow) will be explained.

-## 1-1.
-Decide whether to use the recommended datasets
+## 1. Decide whether to use the recommended datasets

-As the first step, please create `DataLoader` instance.
+We will create `DataLoader` instance.
 As default, the recommended datasets will be download and saved to "input" directory of the current directory.
-These downloaded datasets will be updated automatically when `DataLoader` instance is created and 12 hours passed since the last downloading.
+These downloaded datasets will be updated automatically when `DataLoader` instance is created and 12 hours have passed since the last downloading.

 ```Python
 import covsirphy as cs